Loading…

 People who use contrast therapy regularly often report reduced total-body soreness, improved mood, and a sense of full-body flushing that doesn't happen with cold alone.
 The hot phase also provides its own benefits: relaxation, heat-shock protein activation, and a lower-stress entry point before re-entering the cold.

 Cold plunge also makes sense when the goal is specifically alertness and energy.
-Finishing a contrast session on cold leaves you energized, but finishing on heat leaves you relaxed — and if you don't have that choice (e.g., you only have time for cold), a standalone plunge always lands in the energized direction.
+Finishing a contrast session on cold leaves you energized, but finishing on heat leaves you relaxed.
+If you don't have that choice (e.g., you only have time for cold), a standalone plunge always lands in the energized direction.

 A common protocol is 10–15 minutes of heat, 2–3 minutes of cold, repeated for 3–4 cycles.
 Ending on cold is energizing and better for daytime use or post-workout; ending on heat is relaxing and better for winding down in the evening.